pnp/script-samples/scripts/spo-upgrade-spfx-sitesinHub/README.md

 plugin: add-to-gallery
 ---

-# Uploads and upgrades spfx package in all sites of a hub
+# Uploads and upgrades spfx package in all sites of a hub using the site collection app catalog

 ## Summary